dpc10ster/RJafrocBook/docs/10B-OR-AnalysisSigTesting.md

 * $\alpha$ increases, meaning one is allowing a greater probability of Type I errors;

-* $ndf$ increases, meaning that with more treatment pairings, the chance that at least one pair will reject the NH is larger;
+* $ndf$ increases, as this lowers the critical value of the F-statistic.
+With more treatment pairings, the chance that at least one paired-difference will reject the NH is larger.

 * $ddf_H$ increases, as this lowers the critical value of the F-statistic.